palampinen/slack-with-threads/README.md

 # Issues
 * File/Image threads do not work like text threads.
 * File/Image messages do not have general parent id (text threads have).
 This makes it more difficult to have same color for file threads.

+# Development

+## Developer menu
+In your terminal run the command `launchctl setenv SLACK_DEVELOPER_MENU true` and restart Slack.
+Now devloper menu is available.